guynich/anythingllm_on_arm/README.md

 Using a web browser you can now use AnythingLLM at `http://localhost:3001`.
 I use Chromium.

-### 3. Setup Ollama for AnythingLLM
+### 3. Setup Ollama for network access

 I chose to use Ollama in AnythingLLM to test Steps 1 and 2.
-After some testing I found it necessary to
+After some testing on Ubuntu I found it necessary to
 [edit Ollama host IP](https://github.com/ernesttan1976/anythingllm-ollama/blob/main/server/utils/AiProviders/ollama/README.md#setting-environment-variables-on-linux) for AnythingLLM docker to be able to communicate with Ollama.